There’s nothing quite like that first ice-cold sip of a refreshing lager in the holiday sunshine.

 Fake continental brews

-Despite describing itself as “el alma de Madrid (the soul of Madrid)” Madrí was dreamt up by Molson marketing executives and is brewed in Tadcaster, North Yorkshire.
-It is promoted as being made “in collaboration” with Spanish craft brewer La Sagra, but does not even exist in Spain – making it one of the least authentic continental lagers available in the UK.
+Despite describing itself as “el alma de Madrid (the soul of Madrid)” Madrí Excepcional was dreamt up by Molson marketing executives in 2020 and is almost entirely brewed in Tadcaster, North Yorkshire.
+It is loosely based on Madri Pilsner, a 5% abv lager launched by Spanish craft brewer La Sagra in 2016 but – until recently* – did not even exist in Spain.

-That has fuelled accusations of duplicitousness from rival brewers, with Estrella Galicia going as far as calling out “big British-brewed brands masquerading as Spanish beers” in a 2023 OOH campaign.
+Madrí’s murky origins have fuelled accusations of duplicitousness from rival brewers, with Estrella Galicia going as far as calling out “big British-brewed brands masquerading as Spanish beers” in a 2023 OOH campaign.

-Despite this, Madrí has been one of the most successful UK beer launches for over a decade, with annual off-trade sales racing past £130m last year [NIQ 52 w/e 6 September 2025], suggesting many shoppers don’t care all that much about the provenance of what they are drinking.
+Despite this, it has been one of the most successful UK beer launches for over a decade, with annual off-trade sales racing past £130m last year [NIQ 52 w/e 6 September 2025], suggesting many shoppers don’t care all that much about the provenance of what they are drinking.

 But surely it’s better to be informed than ignorant?